MS-LS with concentration in Archival Studies

 INFO 5815 - Topics in Digital Imaging for Information Professionals

-INFO 5841 - Digital Curation Fundamentals
+INFO 5841 - Data Curation and Management

 School Librarian Certification students should see the respective School Librarian Certification program pages for specific requirements, as their options differ from other programs.